LiveAQuietLife/obsidian-verso/README.md

 **Your reading life, scheduled.**

-Verso is a reading tracker for Obsidian that helps you build realistic reading schedules and stay on pace — without the guilt trips.
+Verso is a reading scheduler for Obsidian that helps you build realistic reading schedules and stay on pace — without the guilt trips.
 It tells you where you actually are, not where you wish you were.

 ---